rolling-scopes-school/tasks/stage2/modules/technical-screening/README.md

 ## Technical Screening 🗣️

-Technical Screening or the process of a mentor recruiting students for their group.
+Technical Screening or the process of a mentor recruiting students into their group.

 ## Interview Objectives 🎯

 - Forming a list of students for RSSchool stage#2.
-- Creating subgroups of "Mentor-Students".
+- Creating "Mentor-Students" subgroups.
   Each mentor interviews more people than they plan to mentor (For example, +2 students).
-  After all interviews, a mentor can dismiss part of the group to retain the number of students they can mentor.
+  After all interviews, a mentor can dismiss a part of the group to retain the number of students they can mentor.
 Mentors may delay dismissal for a few weeks to make a more considered decision.
 - Checking the students' level of preparation.
 - Providing students with interview experience.